-The findings reveal that wogonoside exerts potential anti-tumor effects against bladder cancer 5637 cells in vivo and in vitro via down-regulation of GSK-3 β /ERK/AKT signaling pathway.
-The results provide a new insight into the pharmacological role of wogonoside in the clinical management of bladder cancer.
+The findings reveal that wogonoside exerts potential anti-tumor effects against bladder cancer 5637 cells in vivo and in vitro via down-regulation of the GSK-3 β /ERK/AKT signaling pathway.
+The present work provides a new insight into the pharmacological role of wogonoside that would be beneficial for the clinical treatment of bladder cancer.